numpee/CKA.pytorch/README.md

 ## Other
 * If you found this repo helpful, please give it a :star:
-* If you find any bugs/improvements, please create a new issue.
+* If you find any bugs/improvements, feel free to create a new issue.
 * This code is mostly tested on ResNets

 ### TODO (when I feel like it)